cyberbotics/naoqisim/README.md

 Set the `WEBOTS_HOME` environment variable to point to the Webots installation folder, as documented in the Webots user guide.

 ### Windows
-Open the MSYS2 console, `cd` to the naoqisim directory.
-Type `make` to complete the installation of the Simulator SDK and the `naoqisim` controller.
-Alternatively, you can compile the `naoqisim` controller by opening `controllers/naoqisim/naoqisim.sln` with Visual C++ to build the project.
+Open the MSYS2 console, `cd` to the naoqisim root directory.
+Type `make` to complete the installation of the Simulator SDK and the naoqisim controller.
+On the Simulator SDK is installed, you can compile the naoqisim controller by opening `controllers/naoqisim/naoqisim.sln` with Visual C++ to build the project.

 ### Linux
-Type `make` in the `controllers/naoqisim` folder.
+Type `make` in the naoqisim root directory to install the Simulation SDK and naoqisim controller.
+Once the Simulation SDK is installed, you can compile the naoqisim controller by typing `make` in the `controllers/naoqisim` folder.

 ## Use